Keviannn/nvim/README.md

 A personalized neovim configuration that fuses **lazyvim** and custom configurations, keybindsand functions for an optimized and efficient coding environment.

-Comments inside files are available in spanish and english.
+Comments inside files are available in spanish and english and non-commented lines are default configurations.

 ---